 \subsubsection{Luminosity Density Evolution}

 Given the evolving luminosity function parameters inferred given the sample properties, the UV luminosity density evolution $\rho_{UV}(z)$ can be computed.
 Figure \ref{fig:uvdensity} presents the marginalized constraints on the UV luminosity density evolution.
-Shown are 16-84\% (jade shaded region) and median $\rho_{UV}$ (white line) integrated to $M_{UV}<-17$.
+Shown are 16-84\% (jade shaded region) and median $\rho_{UV}$ (white line) integrated to $M_{UV}<-17$, along with measured (left panel) or extrapolated (right panel) constraints to $M_{UV}<-17$ from the literature.
 Our measurements have sensitivity to objects at redshifts $11\lesssim z\lesssim 20$, and we indicate the luminosity density evolution inferred for the model represented by equations \ref{eqn:schechter} and \ref{eqn:linear_phistar}.
 As the Figure shows, we infer that the UV luminosity density declines at high-redshift at a rate of $\eta\equiv d\log \phi_\star/dz\approx-0.2$ per unit redshift.
-Between $z=12$ and $z=14$, we therefore infer that the luminosity density declines by a factor of $10^{-0.2(14-12)}=2.5$.
-Within our statistical uncertainties, this inference agrees with almost all the literature determinations including \citet{mcleod2023a}, \citet{donnan23}, \citet{harikane23_uvlf}, \citet{harikane2023b}, \citet{adams2023a}, \citet{perez-gonzalez2023a}, and \citet{willott2023a}.
+Between $z=12$ and $z=14$, we therefore infer that the luminosity density declines by a factor of $10^{-0.2(14-12)}\approx2.5$.
+Within our statistical uncertainties, this inference agrees with almost all the literature determinations including \citet{ishigaki18}, \citet{bouwens22}, \citet{mcleod2023a}, \citet{donnan23}, \citet{harikane23_uvlf}, \citet{harikane2023b}, \citet{adams2023a}, \citet{perez-gonzalez2023a}, \citet{leung23}, and \citet{willott2023a}.
 The constraints at $z\sim11$ from \citet{finkelstein23} agree with our results, but their $z\sim14$ point lies above our constraints albeit with large uncertainties.
-If we extrapolate the UV luminosity evolution inferred by our model, we find good agreement with the literature measurements back to $z\sim8$ \citep[e.g.,][]{perez-gonzalez2023a, willott2023a,adams2023a}.
+If we extrapolate the UV luminosity evolution inferred by our model, we find good agreement with the literature measurements back to $z\sim8$ \citep[e.g.,][]{ishigaki18,bouwens22,perez-gonzalez2023a, willott2023a,adams2023a}.
 Also shown in Figure \ref{fig:uvdensity} is the corresponding evolution in the cosmic star formation rate density $\rho_{SFR}$, using the approximate conversion from $\rho_{UV}$ of $\kappa_{UV} = 1.15\times10^{-28}$ $M_\sun$ yr$^{-1}$ erg$^{-1}$ s Hz from \citet{madau14}.
 For comparison, we also show the \citet{madau14} model for the evolving cosmic star formation rate density.